 - DAFF and Dept. of Correctional Services met in March 2018 and a follow up meeting was planned in May 2018 with their supply chain management.
 Possible collaboration will be discussed as DCS nutritional guidelines require procurement of fish which is not always available in all the provinces.
-Follow up meeting held with Deputy Commissioner on the 16th of May 2018. - The Department of Basic Education (DBE) was engaged on the matter however there is no potential collaboration in the near future due to their requirements. - DAFF is also trying to engage with Department of Health (DoH) on the matter.
+Follow up meeting held with Deputy Commissioner on the 16th of May 2018.
+Discussions on hold until DCS procurement processes sorted. - The Department of Basic Education (DBE) was engaged on the matter however there is no potential collaboration in the near future due to their requirements.